microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/customization.rst

         |prerelease|

-        A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`UI_Workflow` PostMessage when the *Workflow* UI in |wac| is activated.
+        A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`UI_Workflow` PostMessage when the :guilabel:`Workflow` UI in |wac| is activated.

-        Hosts can also use the :term:`WorkflowUrl` property to indicate that a new browser window should be opened when the *Workflow* UI is activated rather than sending a PostMessage.
+        Hosts can also use the :term:`WorkflowUrl` property to indicate that a new browser window should be opened when the :guilabel:`Workflow` UI is activated rather than sending a PostMessage.
 Note that the :term:`WorkflowUrl` property will be ignored completely if the WorkflowPostMessage property is set to ``true``.

-        If neither the :term:`WorkflowUrl` nor the :term:`WorkflowPostMessage` properties are set, the *Workflow* UI will be hidden in |wac|.
+        If neither the :term:`WorkflowUrl` nor the :term:`WorkflowPostMessage` properties are set, the :guilabel:`Workflow` UI will be hidden in |wac|.

         ..  important::
             This value will be ignored if :term:`WorkflowType` is not provided.